 A developed framework addressing a foundational misdiagnosis.

 RSI — Relational Structured Intelligence — identifies a foundational misdiagnosis in AI development.
 The field has been treating the AI as the primary variable in human-AI interaction.
 RSI establishes that the human is the primary variable.
 Drift originates with the human.
-The field is solving the wrong problem.
+No formal AI governance framework has been built around that diagnosis.
+That is the gap RSI addresses.

 RSI is the correction.
 Not as ambition.
 Not as vision.
 As necessity.